tbysyl/BB84-Simulation/README.md

-This code simulates the BB84 protocol in Python.
+This code simulates the BB84 QKD protocol in Python.

 The code has support for: